-Professor of Art History Peter Barr teaches many of the Studio’s art history courses as well as two of the foundations courses and the Junior portfolio course.
+Professor of Art History Peter Barr teaches many of the Studio’s art history courses as well as one of the foundations courses and the Junior portfolio course.
 He also enjoys teaching one of the four courses in the University's Liberal Arts Studies program.

 You can read Peter's teaching statement here

 Assistant Professor of Art Trisha Holt teaches photography and video production, and serves as Klemm Gallery Director.
 She uses photographic prints as props.
 Images are appropriated and altered, with echoes of YouTube videos or cult classic movies.
 Memory is displaced or contested, and what the lens sees is actually happening - though it appears uncanny.

 Assistant professor of Art Mad Mohre teaches Printmaking & Book Arts, Graphic Design, and Foundations.
 Her process of making has been heavily influenced by ideas of play and various relationships between craft, the use of the miniature, sound, humor and installation.
 By addressing complicated subject matter through these devices, she more easily facilitates discussion.
 Stylistically, she is a Bauhaus junkie.